 - Fragile-X syndrome.

 - Tay-Sachs disease.

-The two main steps to both PGD and PGS are the same.
+The two main steps to the three types of PGT are the same.
 The first step is an embryo biopsy.
 The second step is analysis of the biopsy by a laboratory to conduct genetic testing on DNA.

-In both forms of testing, the biopsy is at the blastocyst (day 5 of embryo culture) stage of development.
+In both forms of testing, the biopsy is at the blastocyst (day 5 or day 6 of embryo culture) stage of development.
 The blastocyst consists of two cell types, trophectoderm (TE) that allows the placenta to develop and the inner cell mass (ICM) that later develops into the baby.

 The biopsy removes 3-10 cells from the trophectoderm (pre-placenta) for laboratory testing for genetic disorders.
 The cells that are destined to make the baby are not disturbed.
 Results are usually available within 7-10 days following the biopsy.
 The blastocyst is frozen right after it is biopsied to wait for the results of the testing and then is thawed and transferred to the woman in a subsequent cycle.

 NGS (next generation sequencing) now identifies mosaicism in embryos